vilnius-leopold/close-all-windows/README.md

 - copy script into your executable directory `cp close-all-windows /usr/bin/close-all-windows`
 - make the script executable `chmod +x /usr/bin/close-all-windows`

+## ToDo
+- Alternative close commands hooks for matching window

+## Issues
+- Some windows are not (yet) recognized, e.g. the steam client
+- Some windows won't close entirely but only go into the background e.g. skype

 ## Feature requests
 So the tool works perfectly for my use case.
 But possibly you'll need something extra.
-Things i can think of:

-- `--detach` option, to detach script from parent process (e.g. when running from terminal window)
-- ubuntu ppa package or what ever package manager
-- `--force-close` option to kill windows that don't close
-- `--max-wait` option to set max time to wait for window to close (before killing it).
-Currentl default are 5 seconds.
-- `--force-run` option to ensure to run the callback even if closing all windows in time fails
-- `--run-on-fail` option to run an alterative callback when windows don't close in time
-- `--except`/`--exclude` option to exclude windows from being closed

-I'm a lazy person, so you'll have to request these (or any other) features/enhancements, else I won't move my butt.
+I'm a lazy person, so you'll have to request these features/enhancements, else I won't move my butt.